PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 #### 2. Settings

-Now that are files are in memory, we will tell GSEA what these files actually represent and tailor the GSEA run accordingly.
-Bring up the GSEA pre-ranked tab by selecting 'Tools > GseaPreranked' from the toolbar (Figure 7) and fill in the details for the 'Required' and 'Basic' fields.
+We now tell GSEA what these files actually represent and tailor the GSEA run accordingly.
+Bring up the GSEA pre-ranked tab by selecting 'Tools > GseaPreranked' from the toolbar and fill in the details for the 'Required' and
+'Basic' fields (Figure 7).

+- Required fields
+  - `Gene sets database`: Click the ellipsis and wait a few moments for a dialog to pop up.
+Navigate to 'Gene matrix (local gmx/gmt)' (click arrow along top).
+Select your `.gmt` file
+  - `Collapse dataset to gene symbols`: False
+- Basic fields
+  - `Analysis name`: Choose a name for this run
+  - `Save results in this folder`: Choose one that suits you

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_7 }}){: .img-responsive }